Glycine: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-In patients with cystic fibrosis, glycine intake modestly improved respiratory function.
-These improvements were associated with lower levels of granulocyte colony-stimulating factor (G-CSF) in the sputum, but no change was observed in the sputum or serum levels of any other inflammatory marker.
+In patients with cystic fibrosis, taking glycine modestly improved respiratory function.
+These improvements were associated with a reduction in granulocyte colony-stimulating factor (G-CSF) levels in sputum, but no changes were observed in sputum or serum levels of any other inflammatory marker.

 Musculoskeletal effects